mgwals/system-setup-scripts/README.md

 ## Files

-- `install_windows.ps1`: PowerShell script to disable mouse acceleration, configure pagefile settings, and install software on Windows.
+- `install_windows.ps1`: PowerShell script to disable mouse acceleration, configure pagefile settings, enable the Ultimate Performance power plan, and install software on Windows.
-- `install_arch.sh`: Bash script to install software on Arch Linux using yay or pacman.
+- `install_arch.sh`: Bash script to install software on Arch Linux using pacman or yay, disable mouse acceleration in Sway, and set up BorgBackup automation with systemd.
 - `software.txt`: List of software to be installed with respective Windows and Arch Linux commands.

 ## Usage